FREEDOM FROM VIOLENCE FOR ALL WOMEN & GIRLS

 - Indigenous women and girls only make up 4% of Canada’s population, but 50% of human trafficking survivors.

-- On any given night in Canada, 3,491 women and their 2,724 children sleep in emergency shelters because it is not safe at home.
+- On any given night in Canada, thousands of women and their children sleep in emergency shelters because it isn’t safe at home.

 - Women with a disability are nearly 2x as likely as women without a disability to have been sexually assaulted in the past year.

 Gender-based violence is a result of extreme inequities that intersect with different identities.
-It is a very old story of who is valued less and who is valued more.
+It is a very old story of who is valued more and who is valued less.
+The antidote…is education.

-Education is the key to ending and preventing gender-based violence and human trafficking in Canada.
-And although we might not be able to ‘see’ it working in real-time…it is RIGHT.
-The ripple effects of education that addresses the root causes of gender-based violence is key.
+Education that addresses root causes is the key to preventing and eradicating gender-based violence and human trafficking in Canada.
+And although we might not be able to ‘see’ it working in real-time…it is right.
+The ripple effects of that education will be seen for generations to come.

 Canadian Femicide Observatory for Justice and Accountability – CFOJA.
 (2019). #Callitfemicide: Understanding gender related killings of women and girls in Canada 2019.
 Retrieved from https://femicideincanada.ca/callitfemicide2019.pdf